 Alternatives for running beacon campaigns on iOS devices

-To run a beacon campaign without an app, you could leverage high-performing and innovative third-party apps.
+To run a beacon-based proximity marketing campaign without an app, you could leverage high-performing and innovative third-party apps.
 These apps continuously scan for Eddystone URLs and display the notifications as soon as they detect an Eddystone URL.